slickplan/wordpress-slickplan-importer/readme.txt

 == Changelog ==

+= 2.1 =
+* New: Added support for internal links when importing content
+* New: Added an information about approx total files size to "import files" option
+* Fix: Don't use AJAX importer when importing content from notes
+* Fix: Hide "import files" option when there is no files to import

 = 2.0 =
-* New: Import is now a 2 steps process, import options have been moved to Step 2
+* New: Import is now a 2 steps process - import options have been moved to Step 2
-* New: Added content gathering support - plugin can import page content, SEO meta and download files
+* New: Added Content Planner support - plugin now can import page content, SEO meta and download files to media library
-* Fix: Dropped a PHP's libxml extension requirement, plugin now requires DOMElement which is default PHP5 extension
+* Fix: Dropped the PHP's libxml extension requirement, plugin now requires DOMElement which is default PHP5 extension

 = 1.2 =
-* New: Option to set menu order number when importing
+* New: Automatically add currect page order attribute

 = 1.1 =
 * Fix: Support for PHP 5.2